 A subscriber or their dependent is eligible to enroll in only one SEBB dental plan even if eligibility criteria is met under two or more subscribers.
-For example, a dependent child who is eligible for enrollment under two parents working for the same or different SEBB Organizations may be enrolled as a dependent under one parent, but not more than one.
+For example, a dependent child who is eligible for enrollment under two parents working for the same or different SEBB Organizations may be enrolled as a dependent under both parents but is limited to a single enrollment in SEBB dental.

 A school employee is required to enroll in a dental plan under their SEBB Organization.
-A school employee must submit a School Employee Enrollment/Change form to their SEBB Organization when they become newly eligible for SEBB benefits.
+A school employee must submit their enrollment online in SEBB My Account or return a School Employee Enrollment/Change form to their SEBB Organization when they become newly eligible for SEBB benefits.
 The form must be received no later than 31 days after the date the school employee becomes eligible.
-If the school employee does not return the School Employee Enrollment/Change form by the deadline, the school employee will be enrolled in Uniform Dental Plan and any eligible dependents cannot be enrolled until the SEBB Program's next annual open enrollment or when an event occurs that creates a special open enrollment.
+If the school employee does not return the School Employee Enrollment/Change form by the deadline, the school employee will be enrolled in Uniform

+Dental Plan and any eligible dependents cannot be enrolled until the SEBB Program's next annual open enrollment or when an event occurs that creates a special open enrollment.